wangyi-fudan/wyhash/README.md

 }

-Only two rounds of such mix operation completely randomized the bits.
+Only two rounds of such mum operation completely randomized the bits.
 Thus my hash function become very simple and fast.

 The quality is good for wyhash passing SMHasher, BigCrush, practrand.
 The speed benchmarks are as follow: